typelead/eta-benchmarks/NOTES.md

 The following were disabled because of failure:

 - `imaginary/integrate` - The output is coming out as `--0.0` instead of `0.0`.

+# Port Status from NoFib

+- `spectral/ansi` - Appears to require standard input (uses `interact`), but does not provide any input file.